blocknotes/eventish/README.md

 The main features:
 - _composable_: just require the components that you need;
 - with _adapters_: support ActiveSupport::Notifications for pub/sub events;
-- with _async events_: support ActiveJob for background execution.
+- with _async events_: support ActiveJob for background execution;
+- with _callbacks_ wrapper: support ActiveRecord.

 ## Install